neural-nuts/Cam2Caption/README.md

 <br>

 ### Notes:
-1. To create a tensorflow android app from scratch please follow this brilliant [tutorial](https://omid.al/posts/2017-02-20-Tutorial-Build-Your-First-Tensorflow-Android-App.html) by Omid Alemi
+1. To create a tensorflow android app from scratch please follow this brilliant [tutorial](https://omid.al/posts/2017-02-20-Tutorial-Build-Your-First-Tensorflow-Android-App.html) by Omid Alemi.
+2. Currently the app is tested only for Huawei Honor 6x